If I am incarcerated, under court supervision, or residing at a halfway house; can I still vote?

 What address should I use when I am registering to vote?

-I’ve just been released from incarceration, what should I do to make sure my voting rights are restored?
+I’ve just been released from Incarceration, what should I do to make sure my voting rights are intact?

 What if I requested an Absentee Ballot to vote while incarcerated, but I was released before it arrived?